Data

 Data processing is performed automatically with the production of data through Level 3 two to fourteen days after the data has been downlinked from the spacecraft, allowing for telemetry retransmissions and, in the case of SSI, time to collect complete spectral scans.
 TSI and SSI data products are made available to the public immediately after they are produced by the data processing system, following automated quality checks.

-The data products are available by direct download or interactive access on the LISIRD Interactive Data Access website, and are formally delivered to the GES DISC on a daily basis for long-term archival.
+The data products are available by direct download or interactive access on the LISIRD Interactive Data Access web site, and are formally delivered to the GES DISC on a daily basis for long-term archival.
 Dissemination of TSIS data products via the TSIS website at LASP enhances convenience for users as data access methods are tailored to those most functional for retrieving TSIS solar irradiance data.
-The TSIS project at LASP indexes and maintains a full archive of data products, making possible various and flexible data access interfaces intended to provide added convenience to end-users.
-Configuration management of data is built into the TSIS data system, owing to the integration of the TSIS data processing and dissemination components.
+The TSIS project at LASP indexes and maintains a full archive of data products, making possible various and flexible data access interfaces that are intended to provide added convenience to end-users.
+Configuration management of data is built into the TSIS data system, owing to integration of the TSIS data processing and dissemination components.